World Cup 2022: Stadiums, fixtures & tickets | Goal.com

 Even at that time of year, it is still very warm: the average high in November is 30°C and it only dips as far as 25°C in December.

-The switch has, as you would expect, caused no shortage of controversy.

-A number of club leagues - including the Premier League, which stated it was "neither workable nor desirable for European domestic football" - have expressed opposition to the rescheduling because of how it will interfere with their calendars.
+As a result of the switch, several leagues will be impacted, with European football rescheduling to accommodate the tournament.

-English football, for example, will essentially be forced to largely cancel its traditional Christmas calendar.
+English football, for example, will be unable to play during the traditional Christmas period with many of the league's top stars in Qatar for the World Cup.

-A November-December tournament will also mean calling off the 2023 Africa Cup of Nations, which would have normally taken place the following January.
+A November-December tournament will also impact the 2023 Africa Cup of Nations, which would have normally taken place the following January.

-The end of the year was decided on because it is too hot in Qatar between May and September and clashes with the Winter Olympics (February) and Ramadan (April) ideally needed to be avoided.
+The end of the year was decided on because of the weather between May and September as well as the desire to avoid clashes with the Winter Olympics (February) and Ramadan (April).

 What is the World Cup 2022 fixture schedule?